 As water flows off of our streets, parking lots, and building rooftops, it picks up all kinds of pollutants like pet waste, sediment, fertilizers, pesticides, oil, and automotive fluids.
 If it does not evaporate or soak into the ground—nature's "green filter"—and if untreated or poorly treated, the contaminated runoff adversely affects water quality and aquatic life in local streams, the rivers into which they feed, and ultimately the Chesapeake Bay.
 As more houses, roads, and shopping centers are built, more of this polluted stormwater or runoff makes its way through gutters and storm drains to the nearest stream.

-Urban and suburban polluted runoff is a major source of nitrogen pollution to the Bay.
-Though responsible for greater percentages of pollution, agriculture and sewage treatment plants have made progress.
-Better stormwater management is an increasingly necessary—but admittedly expensive—proposition for local governments.
+Urban and suburban polluted runoff is a not only a major source of nitrogen pollution to the Bay, it is the only source that is still increasing.
+It is one of the major reasons that the Bay remains on EPA's "dirty waters" list and is now subject to the Chesapeake Clean Water Blueprint.
+Though responsible for greater percentages of pollution, agriculture and sewage treatment plants have been making greater progress.

 As impervious surfaces channel large quantities of rainwater into streams at high velocity, the runoff wreaks havoc.
 The flow scours stream banks, destabilizes stream contours and alters depths.
 It muddies drinking water sources and also carries bacteria, making the treatment and use of such water more expensive.